 How to Make Air Fryer Kale Chips

 But maybe you’re not here because you’re curious about air fryers.
-Maybe you have one already and just want to make some air fryer kale chips already.
+Maybe you have one already and just want to make some kale chips already.

 Here’s what you need to know.